-Japan is mainly famous for their neko (cat) cafe but there’s cafes with other interesting animals.
+Japan is mainly famous for their neko (cat) cafe but there are cafes with other interesting animals.
 Get up close and personal with owls and maybe even reptiles and you’ll realise, everyone really is quite friendly around here.

 Owl Family Cafe フクロウのみせ 大阪店

 Cost: ~¥1500 (depending on drink)

 Address: Japan, 〒530-0041 Osaka Prefecture, Osaka, Kita Ward, Tenjinbashi, １−１０−１３

 Opening Hours: 12:00 – 8:00pm (Closed on Monday)